Richard-Hutcheson/Baseball-Web-App/README.md

 #SQL BaseballApp.sql instructions for Windows
 * copy csi3335fall2021.py into same dir as csvParser.py
 * copy paste all cleaned csv files into MYSQL/bin/baseballapp/
-* move baseballAPP.sql to MYSQL/ and run from SQL terminal
+* move baseballapp_Mac.sql to MYSQL/ and run from SQL terminal